-Starting from 1 October 2023 designated imported goods from outside the EU will fall under new European regulations: the Carbon Border Adjustment Mechanism (CBAM).
+Starting from 1 October 2023 designated imported goods from outside the European Union (EU) will fall under new EU regulations: the Carbon Border Adjustment Mechanism (CBAM).
+Referred to as CBAM goods.
 CBAM will be gradually implemented.
 From 1 October 2023, you will need to report on these goods, and from 1 January 2026, there will be a registration and payment obligation.
 This page provides you with more information on this matter.

 What is CBAM?

-CBAM is a European regulation and part of the 'Fit for 55' package.
-The goal of this package is to reduce greenhouse gas emissions by at least 55% by 2030.
 Currently, the EU operates a system where producers within the EU have to purchase emission allowances for the CO2 emissions of their products (EU Emissions Trading System, EU ETS).
-The price adjustment of CBAM ensures that these producers no longer face a competitive disadvantage when importing from third countries with lower climate standards.
+The CBAM price adjustment ensures that these producers no longer face a competitive disadvantage when importing from third countries with lower climate standards.

 CBAM applies to importers of CBAM goods.
+These are goods in the categories: iron and steel, cement, fertilisers, aluminium, electricity and hydrogen.
 You can access the list of CBAM goods by searching 'CBAM' on eur-lex.europa.eu/.

-The regulation says importer means either the person lodging a customs declaration for release for free circulation of goods in its own name and on its own behalf or, where the customs declaration is lodged by an indirect customs representative in accordance with Article 18 of Regulation (EU) No 952/2013, the person on whose behalf such a declaration is lodged.
+The regulation states the "importer" means either the person lodging a customs declaration for release for free circulation of goods in their own name and on their own behalf or, where the customs declaration is lodged by an indirect customs representative in accordance with Article 18 of Regulation (EU) No 952/2013, the person on whose behalf such a declaration is lodged.